-The Veterinary Feed Directive (VFD) was developed to reduce the use of antibiotics in livestock production, primarily to fend off antibiotic-resistant diseases in humans.
-The Centers for Disease Control estimate that 2 million people in the United States are infected by antibiotic-resistant bacteria every year.
+The Veterinary Feed Directive (VFD) was developed to reduce the use of antibiotics in livestock production.
+The purpose is to fend off antibiotic-resistant diseases in humans.
+The Centers for Disease Control estimate that 2 million people in the United States suffer from antibiotic-resistant bacteria infections every year.
 The concern is that extensive use of antibiotics in the food supply will increase the prevalence of drug-resistant bacteria.

-The VFD is scheduled to go into effect on January 1, 2017.
+The VFD will go into effect on January 1, 2017.

 Complying With the VFD